 Photographs and CCTV images captured in school

-We may also collect, use, store and share (when appropriate) information about criminal convictions and offences.
+We may also collect, use, store and share (when appropriate and lawful) information about criminal convictions and offences.

 We may also hold data about you that we have received from other organisations, including other schools and social services, and the Disclosure and Barring Service in respect of criminal offence data.